deatrich/linux-home-server/linux-server.md

 If you will use the built-in ethernet interface for networking on your server then turn WiFi off.
 I prefer wired connections for servers, especially since newer technology offers gigabit speed ethernet.
 In my experience, the network latency is usually better to wired devices.
-But if you prefer it on wireless then skip this task.
+But if you prefer to keep the server on wireless then skip this task.

-You will need to reboot the server once you have make this change, but **remember to connect the ethernet cable** on the Pi to your home router first.
+You will need to reboot the server once you have make this change, but **remember to connect the ethernet cable** on the Pi to your home router first!

 ~~~~ {.shell}
 // List wireless devices - after making this change you will not see this